 After breakfast at McDonald’s (our second stop there in a week!) we made our way out of Taos on “the high road to Santa Fe.”
 Lots of climbing in the foothills.
 We could have been just as easily in Mexico, judging by the people, the adobe and the scenery.
 People here even speak Spanish as much as English.
 We made slow time, but that was OK.

 The climbing has actually gotten fun now that we are in good shape.
 Still, it is hard.
 But the sights are worth it.
 Again this morning and afternoon, many pictures were taken.

 In a small town, we passed an 18th century adobe church which was in remarkably good shape.
 We made Santa Cruz by 4 p.m., but the 15 miles downhill to there were treacherous–some kind of factory must have let out because the narrow roads were jammed with cars and there was gravel and running water over the road.
 What topped it all off was a German Shepherd who chased us.
 What a road.

-When we got to the bottom and our turn, the rush-hour traffic was so bad that we stopped and had dinner at a Pizza Hut (great salad bars there, we discovered) before continuing the 23 miles to Santa Fe.
+When we got to the bottom and our turn, the rush-hour traffic was so bad that we stopped and had dinner at a Pizza Hut (great salad bars there, we discovered) before continuing to Santa Fe.
 We got started just before 6 p.m., and the traffic was bad, but it had slackened.
 There was a good shoulder (at least at the start), but there was broken glass everywhere.
 Toward the end, there was little or no shoulder and it was getting close to dark.

 I was trying very hard to concentrate, to stay as far right of the road as I could, and to avoid the glass.
 But as luck would have it, my front tire went flat just about 9 miles outside of Santa Fe.
 I pumped it up and continued to our turn [off the main road] on Route 22, thinking I could make it into town.